FI:IA101 Algorithmics for Hard Problems - Course Information

 - Experience with basic techniques for design and analysis of algorithms (recursion, dynamic programming, greedy approach) as well as with basic data structures and algorithms are required.

-Course Enrolment Limitations
+- Course Enrolment Limitations

-The course is also offered to the students of the fields other than those the course is directly associated with.
+- The course is also offered to the students of the fields other than those the course is directly associated with.

-Fields of study the course is directly associated with
+- fields of study / plans the course is directly associated with

-there are 24 fields of study the course is directly associated with, display
+- there are 53 fields of study the course is directly associated with, display

-The course expands on courses IB002 Algorithms and Data Structures I and IV003 Algorithms and Data Structures II.
+- The course expands on courses IB002 Algorithms and Data Structures I and IV003 Algorithms and Data Structures II.
 It focuses on design of algorithms for hard computing tasks.
 The course systematically explains, combines, and compares the main possibilities for attacking hard algorithmic problems like randomization, heuristics, approximation and local search.

-After enrolling the course students are able to :
+- After enrolling the course students are able to :

 - identify algorithmically hard problems,